walterxie/assignment-prs/README.md

 [PLINK](https://www.cog-genomics.org/plink/1.9/)'s LD-based result clumping procedure groups SNP-based results across one or more datasets or analyses, based on empirical estimates of linkage disequilibrium between SNPs. http://zzz.bwh.harvard.edu/plink/clump.shtml

-The result saved in the _*.clumped_ file provides index SNPs in "SNP" column.
+The result saved in the _*.clumped_ file provides index SNPs in the "SNP" column.
 We should use these index SNPs rather than all SNPs from VCF files during PRS calculation.

 Tip to read _*.clumped_ files in R:
 ```R